 Learning reviews should be held within the context of the individual’s ability to contribute to the company’s revenue and performance overall.

-Even if you prefer a more traditional process, there’s still scope to evaluate the learning milestones of your team within the context of performance management.
+Even if you prefer a more traditional process, there’s still scope to evaluate the learning milestones of your team within the context of performance feedback and appraisals.

 “You want your employees to be able to come to you and say, ‘This past year these things that I did worked out great, and these is the results I got, and these are the things that didn't work out,” explains Jeanine.
 “This is what I learned from it as well, and this is how it’s going to help you as an employer.”